Fascinating Facts From March 1940

 The luxurious Cunard cruise ship RMS Queen Elizabeth (named for the reigning British monarch King George VI’s wife) secretly set sail on her maiden voyage from England to New York on March 3, 1940.

 The RMS Queen Elizabeth had been built in 1938 and was launched by the royal consort Queen Elizabeth (mother of Queen Elizabeth II) in September of that year.
-She was then sent to Clydebank, Scotland to be fitted out read for her planned maiden voyage in April of 1940.
+She was then sent to Clydebank, Scotland to be fitted out read for her planned maiden voyage as a luxury ocean liner cruising to exotic destinations, in April of 1940.

 Due to the outbreak of World War II in Europe, Winston Churchill secretly sent a letter to Cunard early in 1940, ordering that the Queen Elizabeth be removed from Clydebank and kept away from Britain until further notice until protect her from German attacks.